AlexPikalov/cdrs/README.md

 [Documentation](https://docs.rs/cdrs)

-CDRS is under active development at the moment, so there is a lack of many features and API may not be stable (but in case of any breaking changes we will update a major version of the package in accordance to common practices of versioning).
+CDRS is under active development at the moment, so API may not be stable.

-At the moment **CDRS** is not an ORM or a client in usual meaning but rather a kind of quite low level driver which deals with different kind of frames.
-It supports 4-th version of [Cassandra protocol](https://github.com/apache/cassandra/blob/trunk/doc/native_protocol_v4.spec).
+As well **CDRS** provides tools for [mapping results](#select-query-mapping-results) into Rust structures It supports 4-th version of [Cassandra protocol](https://github.com/apache/cassandra/blob/trunk/doc/native_protocol_v4.spec).

 ### Supported features
 - [x] lz4 decompression